 While these stars are relatively little-known in comparison to the brighter and more famous galaxies and nebulae, their vivid colors are unparalleled by most other observable objects.
 This distinctiveness, combined with their unusual characteristics, makes them fascinating subjects for observation, and we hope that through this program you will discover and enjoy these intriguing features for yourself.

 The carbon star observing list featured in this program is the product of many hours of painstaking research, observations, and compilation; and was created with the backyard observer in mind.
 All of the stars included are between magnitude 8.5 at maximum brightness and 14.0 at minimum, no complex or expensive equipment is required to complete this observing program.
 All of these stars are visible through a moderate-sized telescope, and many can be found from considerably light-polluted locations.
-I logged a great deal of them from the front yard of my house – surrounded by bright streetlights – with skies heavily permeated by the glow of Houston, TX.
+Aaron Clevenson, who helped with the development of this program, logged a great deal of them from the back yard of his house – surrounded by bright streetlights – with skies heavily permeated by the glow of Houston, TX.

 To complete the program, the participant must simply observe and log each of the 100 carbon stars featured on the observing list.
-Please note that all observations should include the following basic information:
+Please note that all observations should include this basic information:

-Sketch of the object (should include at least 5 field stars, if possible)
+- Sketch or image of the object (should include at least 5 identified field stars, if possible)

-An observation log template containing these fields is available in the Guide to the Carbon Star Observing Program.
-Any other log form of your choosing may also be used, as long as it meets these specifications.
+Observation Logs: An observation log template containing these fields is available in the Guide to the Carbon Star Observing Program.
+Below is also an observing log you can print out and turn in when complete.
+Any other log form of your choosing may also be used, as long as it contains the required information.